- Why is ethical leadership important in organizations?

 Since leadership is a most important element in forming and directing an organization’s strategy, culture, and governance system, it is often a shared responsibility among other officers and followers that cascades throughout the organization.
 As an example, the widely acknowledged Ethisphere, a private firm that evaluates firms’ ethical behavior and responsibilities, uses five criteria that produce a single Ethics Quotient (EQ) score.
 The first is a company’s ethics and compliance program, which accounts for 35% of the EQ.
 The second criterion is whether or not and the extent to which ethics is embedded into a company’s culture.
 The third element is corporate citizenship and responsibility, elements that measure companies’ environmental impact.
 The fourth component is corporate governance—whether a firm’s CEO and board chair are held by one or separate people.
 An increased focus recently emphasized diversity in board and leadership positions.
 The fifth criterion is leadership, innovation, and reputation.25

 There were, according to Ephisphere, 124 honorees in 2017, spanning 5 continents, 19 countries, and 52 industry sectors.
 Among the 2017 list are 13 eleven-time honorees and 8 first-time honorees.
 Honorees include “companies who recognize their role in society to influence and drive positive change in the business community and societies around the world.
-These companies also consider the impact of their actions on their employees, investors, customers and other key stakeholders and leverage values and a culture of integrity as the underpinnings to the decisions they make each day.”26 The top 10 most ethical companies in 2017 as measured by Ethisphere’s criteria are shown below in Table 5.1.
+These companies also consider the impact of their actions on their employees, investors, customers and other key stakeholders and leverage values and a culture of integrity as the underpinnings to the decisions they make each day.”26 Table 5.1 includes 10 of the 124 most ethical companies in 2017 as measured by Ethispher's criteria.

 |World’s Most Ethical Companies Honorees|